Micronarrativ/ruby-pmd/README.md

 _pdfmd_ recognises if a pdf file is password protected and will ask for the password.
 A password string can be defined in hiera that will be used per default.

+# Bash completion

+Pdfmd comes with bash completion.
+To setup bash completion run the command

+$ pdfmd init bash_completion

+This will install a bash completion file.
+A restart of/new console might be necessary to enable it.

 # Hiera